gaultier/blog/cross-platform-timers.md

 - They do not compose with other OS primitives.
 This forces numerous syscalls to have a normal version and a signal-aware version that can block some signals for its duration: `poll/ppoll`, `select/pselect`, etc.
 - They are affected by the signal mask of the parent (e.g.: the shell, the service runner, etc)
 - They behave confusingly with child processes.
 Normally, a signal mask is inherited by the child.
-But some signal-triggering APIs (e.g.: `timer_settime`) are explicitly **not** inherited by child processes.
+But some signal-triggering APIs (e.g.: `timer_settime`)  explicitly prevent child processes from inheriting their signals.
+I guess we'll have to read the fine prints in the man page!
 - It's hard to write complex programs with signals in mind due to their global nature.
-Code of our own or in a library we use could block some signals for some period of time, unbeknownst to us.
+Code of our own, or in a library we use, could block some signals for some period of time, unbeknownst to us.
+Or simply modify the signal mask of the process, so we can never assume that the signal mask has a given value.
 - Most functions are not async-signal-safe and should not be used from within a signal handler but no compiler warns about that and most example code is wrong.
 This is exacerbated by the fact that a given function may be async-signal safe on some OS but not on another.
 Or for some version of this OS but not for another version.
-This has caused really security vulnerabilities in the past.
+This has caused real [security vulnerabilities](https://www.qualys.com/2024/07/01/cve-2024-6387/regresshion.txt) in the past.

 I'll just quote here the Linux man page for [timer_create](https://www.man7.org/linux/man-pages/man2/timer_create.2.html):